tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * In what ways will interactive visualizations help with data analysis?

   * **Answer:** Interactive visualizations provide real-time data manipulation and exploration capabilities.
-This cuts back on the time and lines of codes needed to filter, and slice and dice the data for data exploration.
+This cuts back on the time and lines of code needed to filter, and slice and dice the data for data exploration.

   * **Answer:** A challenge with static charts is that it's difficult to zoom in on, or highlight, a specific data point or range of data points.
 Interactive visualizations make zooming in on data points easy.